About the Guide

-This guide is designed by students, for students, as a go-to resource for the upcoming elections, providing essential information to help you make informed decisions.
+This guide is designed by students, for students, as a go-to resource for the upcoming election, providing essential information to help you make informed decisions.
 As members of the UVU community, it's crucial that we actively engage in the democratic process and exercise our right to vote.
 The Herbert Institute Election Guide aims to empower students with knowledge about candidates, their platforms, and the issues impacting our community.
 By understanding the impact of your vote, you can shape the future of our community and beyond.

 Voter Registration Information